gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `Sync` task and `Project.copy()` and `sync()` operations now also handle case-renames as expected.

 ## Unavailable files are handled more gracefully
 Generally, broken symlinks, named pipes and unreadable files/directories (hereinafter referred to as unavailable files) found in inputs/outputs of tasks are handled gracefully from now on: similarly to missing files.

-In incremental builds therefore, changing the availability of a file (e.g. modifying the target of a broken symlink to a valid file, or vice versa), will be detected and handled by up-to-date check.

-Since we wouldn't be able to restore unavailable files from the cache, if a task produces one, caching will be disabled for the whole build.

 If the output contains an unavailable file - not produced by the task -, it will be ignored.

 Direct input references to unavailable files (i.e. in a root position) will fail validation for `@InputFile` and `@InputDirectory`.

-Indirect references to unavailable files (e.g. underneath a directly, referenced in `@InputDirectory`, `@InputFiles`, `@Classpath` or `@CompileClasspath`) will be marked as missing - unless they're annotated with `@SkipWhenEmpty`.
+Indirect references to unavailable files (e.g. underneath a directly, referenced in `@InputDirectory`, `@InputFiles`, `@Classpath` or `@CompileClasspath`) will be marked as missing.

 ## Fail the build on deprecation warnings